johanberntsson/PunyInform/README.md

 deliver the best possible player experience on 8-bit computers.

 The QuickRef document is an index of all constants, variables, routines etc that you need to know about as an author.
-It's not meant to teach new author's but to provide a very brief documentation of the library for authors who are reasonably aquainted with the library.
+It's not meant to be a learning resource for new authors, but to provide a very brief documentation for authors who are reasonably aquainted with the library.

 As you start trying out examples, or start writing your own game, and